-Born in 1926, the Elizabeth succeeded her father George VI to the throne in 1952 at the tender age of 26.
-Becoming queen of the UK also meant being quwwn to Canada, Australia and New Zealand and being head of the commonwealth.
+Born in 1926, Elizabeth succeeded her father George VI to the throne in 1952 at the tender age of 26.
+Becoming the Queen of the UK also meant being Queen to Canada, Australia and New Zealand and being head of the commonwealth.
 Actually, when she was born as third in line to the throne, she wasn’t expected to become queen due to the young age of those in front of her, especially her uncle Edward, who was expected to marry and have children himself.
 However, when her grandfather George V died in 1936, her uncle succeeded him to the throne, only to abdicate the same year after his proposed marriage to a divorcee Wallis Simpson caused outrage.
-Elizabeth’s father George VI become the 3rd monarch of the year.
-If he’d later had a son, Elizabeth would have been pushed down the hierachy.
+Elizabeth’s father George VI becomes the 3rd monarch of the year.
+If he’d later had a son, Elizabeth would have been pushed down the hierarchy.
 But he didn’t, and after his death in 1952, young Elizabeth took to the throne against all odds.